maxlath/wikibase-cli/docs/read_operations.md

 ```

 #### output format
+##### single value output
-If the query `SELECT`s only one variable, the output will, by default, be a space-separated list of values.
+If the query `SELECT`s only one variable, the output will, by default, be a newline-delimited list of values.
-It can alternatively be set to output as json, either with `--format json` (`--json` would also be accepted for consistency with other commands).
+It can alternatively be set to output as json, either with `--format json` (`--json` would also be accepted for consistency with other commands), or `--format inline` to get values separated by a space instead of a newline break.

+##### multiple value output
 If the query `SELECT`s several variables, the output will, by default, be a JSON array.
 It can alternatively be requested as a table by setting `--format table`.